Lawyers looking over documents

 Business Succession Planning

-Succession planning is a strategic process for organizations to manage key roles effectively, identifying and developing future leaders or employees for stability and performance during change.
+Business Succession Planning is a strategic process for organisations to manage key roles effectively, identifying and developing future leaders or employees for stability and performance during change.
+A well-structured succession plan in business ensures a seamless transition while mitigating risks associated with leadership or ownership changes.

 Aspects of Business Succession Planning in Australia